Luckydhingra/SCALER-day18/README.md

 ### SCALER-day19
 ### Work with GitHub Codespace for this repository
-+ Made Changes for Challenge 19
++ Made Changes for Challenge19